 Admittance to the doctoral program generally occurs after the completion of a master’s degree, but, in special cases, students enter following the completion of an undergraduate degree.

-The performance of student compositions is a central focus of the DM program.
+The performance of student compositions is a central focus of the DMA program.
 Opportunities include

 The following videos of performances of compositions by the music composition faculty are from our Davee Media Library, a video, audio, and photographic collection of performances, master classes, and documentaries.